rebeccaringuette/kamodo-core/docs/CONTRIBUTING.md

 Want to contribute to Kamodo-core?
 Open a pull request!

+### Branching

-1. First create a branch off of `master`, named after the feature or issue you are targeting.
+First create a branch off of `master`, named after the feature or issue you are targeting.

 ```sh
 git checkout -b issue-999